The Human Truth Foundation

 Health:

-Palestine is a pretty unhealthy country.
-Palestine does better than average when it comes to its average life expectancy9.
-However Palestine performs less well in most areas.
-It does worse than average in terms of its adolescent birth rate26 and in its fertility rate10.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Palestine has some poor policies and cultural issues which cause some public health problems.
+Palestine does better than average in terms of its average life expectancy9.
+And finally, it does worse than average in its adolescent birth rate25.
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Palestine improved by +7.3yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.

 Life Expectancy